-If you have ever seen a person who has had too much to drink, you know that alcohol is a drug that has widespread effects on the body, and the effects vary from person to person.
-People who drink might be the "life of the party" or they might become sad and droopy.
+If you have ever seen a person who has had too much to drink, you know that alcohol is a drug that has widespread effects on the body, and those vary from person to person.
+People who drink might be the "life of the party" or they might become sad and weary.
 Their speech may slur and they may have trouble walking.
 It all depends on the amount of alcohol consumed, a person's history with alcohol and a person's personality.

 Even though you have seen the physical and behavioral changes, you might wonder exactly how alcohol works on the body to produce those effects.
 What is alcohol?
 How does the body process it?
 How does the chemistry of alcohol work on the chemistry of the brain?
 In this article, we will examine all of the ways in which alcohol affects the human body.